 The dark, north facing section of the Chief left of Angel's Crest and the North North Gully holds some of the area's hardest, purest and longest free climbs.
 Testpieces like Alaska Highway and The Calling make this the realm of the honed.
 Some slightly more accessible pitches can be found along with some single pitches routes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The North Walls:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The North Walls:

 Featured Route For The North Walls

 Astrologger 5.11b 6c 23 VIII- 23 E3 5c North America

 "I hope you ate your Wheaties" (TM).Astrologger is on good rock and is an attractive line, but the necessary difficulty in getting to it and its lonely position mean that it is seldom traveled.
 If you could climb the top alone, or the route had been cleaner, I would have given this 3 or 4 stars.
 As well, its given grade of 11b is way out of line with other local grades and is sandbagged sufficiently so as to be hard on the Ego.To avoid an awkward scramble, we elected to lead up the "approach pit...[more]
 Browse More Classics in International